The regulations governing business transfers and outsourcing can be very complex. First4Lawyers will help you cut through all the confusion.

 TUPE protects incoming employers where the outgoing employer is insolvent.
 The liability for notice, redundancy and some other forms of compensation will not transfer to the incoming employer.

-My business needs help and advice with regard to business transfers and outsourcing – what should I do?
+My business needs help and advice with business transfers and outsourcing – what should I do?

 Are you planning a business transfer or outsourcing procedure?
 If so, you will know that TUPE regulations are broad and complex.
-With this in mind, you may wish to seek help navigating this tricky legislation.
+With this in mind, we can help you navigate this tricky legislation.